 On a balmy Sunday evening in May 2020, Williams and his wife Jacqueline Anderson settled in at their apartment building on Chicago’s South Side.
 They fed their Rottweiler Lily and German shepherd Shibey.
 Anderson fell asleep.
-Williams said he left the house to buy cigarettes at a gas station.
+Williams said he left the house to buy cigarettes at a local gas station.

 Williams found the gas station destroyed, so he said he made a U-turn to head home on South Stony Island Avenue.
 Before he reached East 63rd Street, Williams said Safarian Herring, a 25-year-old he said he had seen around the neighborhood, waved him down for a ride.